 At the end of the leave, students are expected to return to full-time study in Carlisle.
 A student may not study off-campus (semester or academic year) directly following a leave of absence.
-(If a student feels that there is a compelling reason to study off-campus the semester directly following a leave of absence, s/he may petition the Global Education Advisory Committee.)
+(If student feels that there is a compelling reason to study off-campus the semester directly following a leave of absence, they may petition the Global Education Advisory Committee.)

 Successful applicants must demonstrate the following qualifications for off-campus study:

 - Students must successfully complete all prerequisite courses before participating in a program.

 - Preference is given to students who have completed background courses for the program in which they intend to study.

 - Strong language preparation is especially important for foreign language programs.

 - Preference may be given to students who have taken an appropriate foreign language course in the semester preceding their anticipated study abroad.